This post may contain affiliate links. Please read our disclosure policy.

 This cheesy meatball casserole recipe comes together quickly, uses everyday ingredients, and is comforting on a cold day!
 Use frozen or fresh meatballs.

-Sometimes it's hard deciding what to make when you're craving comfort food but don't want to put in a ton of effort.
-This casserole solves that!
-In just over half an hour you can have this piping hot cheesy casserole on your table for the whole family.
-It's also relatively inexpensive.
+Sometimes it’s hard deciding what to make when you’re craving comfort food but don’t want to put in a ton of effort.
+This easy meatball casserole solves that!
+In just 35 minutes you can have this piping hot cheesy casserole on your table for the whole family.

 - Egg noodles – these are a great pasta variety for casseroles since they hold their shape well.
 You can use another kind of pasta as long as it’s not too small.

-- Meatballs - I used frozen Italian style meatballs
+- Meatballs – I used frozen pre-cooked Italian style meatballs

 - Olive oil, onion, garlic – this classic aromatic base brings so much flavor to the casserole.
 Don’t skip this sautéing step!

 - Marinara sauce – use your favorite kind in a jar that you really enjoy the taste of since it’s a key ingredient in this recipe